MicrosoftDocs/dynamics-365-project-operations/articles/pro/subcontracting/subcontract_line_milestones.md

 ---
 title: Subcontract line milestones
-description: This topic provides information that will help you create and maintain a milestone based invoice schedule for a subcontract with a vendor.
+description: This topic explains how to create and maintain a milestone-based invoice schedule for a subcontract with a vendor.
 author: rumant
-ms.date: 08/02/2021
+ms.date: 08/06/2021
 ms.topic: article
 ms.reviewer: kfend
 ms.author: rumant